What Prince George Can Do That No Monarch Has Done For 350 Years

-Prince George follows his father, Prince William, making him third in the line of succession, but he will be the first monarch in 350 years to be able to marry a Catholic rather than a member of the Church of England.
+Prince George follows his father, Prince William, making him third in the line of succession to the British throne, but he will be the first monarch in 350 years to be able to marry a Catholic rather than a member of the Church of England.

-Express says that not since King James II has a British monarch, or even royal been able to marry a Catholic.
-This means that Prince George, Princess Charlotte, Prince Louis, and the new Sussex baby will all be able to choose to marry a Catholic as a result of the 2013 Succession of the Crown Act.
+Express says that not since King James II has a British monarch, or even a royal, been able to marry a Catholic.
+This means that Prince George, Princess Charlotte, Prince Louis, and the new Sussex baby will all be able to choose to marry a Catholic as a result of 2013’s Succession to the Crown Act.

 The 1701 Act of Settlement was passed to ensure the English and Irish crowns would only pass on to Protestants.
 This was put in place after the rule of James II to wipe away all Catholic sympathies validated by the former king.
 If a royal married a Catholic, they would relinquish their position in the line of succession.

-The has had an impact on current royals as Autumn Kelly renounced her Catholic faith before marrying the son of Princess Anne, Peter Phillips.
-The youngest son of the Duke of Kent, Nicholas Windsor, was removed from the line of succession when he converted to Catholicism back in 2001.
+This has had an impact on current royals, as Autumn Kelly renounced her Catholic faith before marrying the son of Princess Anne, Peter Phillips, and the youngest son of the Duke of Kent, Nicholas Windsor, was removed from the line of succession when he converted to Catholicism back in 2001.

 Don't laugh, it’s not funny https://t.co/RTKQ0fdimH